Asiana plane was far below target speed before San Francisco crash

 It was not clear whether the senior pilot, Lee Jung-min, who had clocked 3,220 hours on a Boeing 777, had tried to take over to abort the landing.

-On Monday, Hersman offered fresh details, saying the plane was traveling at just 119 miles per hour immediately prior to the accident - far below the target speed of 158.
-Planes can stall at slow speeds, and Hersman had said on Sunday a stall warning had sounded four seconds before the crash.
+On Monday, Hersman offered fresh details, saying the plane was flying at just 119 miles per hour immediately prior to the accident, a full 25 percent slower than normal for the descent.

 DRAMATIC RESCUE SCENE